New Luxury Vinyl Flooring (L.V.F.) (Tile or Plank) - Installations

 Moldings are located at thresholds and around the room's perimeter.
 The molding may have to be removed, replaced, or added.
 A broad variety of moldings are available for all flooring products.
 Molding are made of wood, vinyl, rubber, metal, carpet, stone, and ceramic.
 Some moldings are designed to draw attention; while, others are designed to blend in with the primary flooring products.
 Moldings are priced separately.

-After the temperature has been properly set, acclimatize the new LVT to the room 48 hours prior to the installation.
-Never stack LVT more than 5 boxes high.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new LVT to the room 48 hours prior to the installation.

 The subfloor must be in suitable condition.
 Your subfloor may or may not require floor prep.
 The amount of preparation varies depending on: the type of subfloor, the subfloor's condition, and the manufacturer's specifications.
 Subfloor preparation is priced separately.
 The stability and precision of the subfloor will have a bearing on the long-term success of your new flooring.
 LVT requires a very smooth floor.
 LVT will conform to minor irregularities and will eventually show by what is called telegraphing.
 BE ASSURED THAT FLOOR PREP IS USUALLY ONLY A NOMINAL EXPENSE.